LPoghosian/GDP-Life-Expectancy-Analysis/README.md

 # GDP and Life Expectancy Analysis

 ## Project Description
 This project analyzes the relationship between GDP and life expectancy across six countries using data from the World Health Organization and the World Bank.
-The findings will be presented through visualizations and a blog post.

 ## Table of Contents
 1. [Installation](#installation)